 Permits & Inspections

 All NEW Irrigation systems installed after January 1, 2009, MUST have a permit issued from the Talty Special Utility District office before installation shall begin.
 Failure to do so will result in disconnection of service.
 The following is needed for an irrigation permit: Two (2) sets of irrigation plan drawings and a $195.00 permit and inspection fee.

 Annual Backflow Testing

-Talty SUD requires annual testing of all backflow assemblies in September.
+Talty SUD requires annual testing of all backflow assemblies protecting against a health hazard per TCEQ and for all commercial properties regardless of health hazard.
 All landscape irrigation systems shall be equipped with an approved inline testable backflow device.
-Annual backflow testing is required for the protection of the public water supply from outside contaminants.
 If your property has a septic system and the existing Double Check (DCV) backflow device fails and is not repairable, it must be replaced with a Reduced Pressure Principle (RPZ) backflow device.

 Learn More »

 TAC Chapter 344.51 Lanscape Irrigation

 If an irrigation system is designed or installed on a property that is served by an OSSF, a reduced pressure principle backflow prevention assembly (RPZ) is required.